William Hartnell: Personal life

 Hartnell was married to Heather McIntyre from 9 May 1929 until his death.
 They had a daughter, Heather Anne, and two grandchildren.
 After living at 51 Church Street, Isleworth, next door to Hugh Blaker, the Hartnells lived on Thames Ditton Island.
 Then in the 1960s they moved to a cottage in Mayfield, Sussex.
 They lived in later life at Sheephurst Lane in Marden, Kent.
 Heather Hartnell died in 1984.

+Asked about his religious beliefs in an interview for The Sunday Times in 1966, Hartnell claimed to "have a natural belief there is something or someone great that exists beyond [his] comprehension", further stating that he did not believe that going to church should be a duty and that he himself preferred to visit church in solitude.

 Later life and death

-Hartnell's health had worsened during the early 1970s and, in December 1974, he was admitted to hospital permanently.
-In early 1975, he suffered a series of strokes, brought on by cerebrovascular disease, and he died in his sleep of heart failure on 23 April 1975 at the age of 67.
+Hartnell's health had worsened during the early 1970s and, in December 1974, he was admitted to hospital indefinitely.
+In early 1975, he suffered a series of strokes, brought on by cerebrovascular disease, and he died in his sleep in hospital in Marden, Kent, from heart failure on 23 April 1975, at the age of 67.

 Legacy

-The only published biography of him is by his granddaughter, Judith "Jessica" Carney, entitled Who's There?
-The Life and Career of William Hartnell.
-It was first published in 1996 by Virgin Publishing.
+Hartnell's granddaughter, Judith "Jessica" Carney, published a biography entitled Who's There?
+The Life and Career of William Hartnell, first published in 1996 by Virgin Publishing.
 To mark the 50th anniversary of Doctor Who Carney, with Fantom Publishing, revised and republished the book in 2013.

-For the 50th anniversary of Doctor Who in 2013 the BBC broadcast An Adventure in Space and Time, a dramatisation of the events surrounding the creation of the series, which featured David Bradley portraying Hartnell.
+For the 50th anniversary of Doctor Who in 2013, the BBC broadcast An Adventure in Space and Time, a dramatisation of the events surrounding the creation of the series, which had David Bradley portraying Hartnell.

 A blue plaque marking Hartnell's work in film and television was unveiled at Ealing Studios by Carney on 14 October 2018.